-Water intake is often a secondary consideration in dysphagia management.
+Water intake is often a secondary consideration in dysphagia management (6).
 Water makes up 75% of the volume of the body.
-The NHS advises that where appropriate, patients should be drinking 2.5 litres of water per day.
-Many older people and those with dysphagia do not drink adequate amounts of water, the average adult needs to drink around 1.5-2litres of liquids a day, but may require more depending on levels of physical activity (7).
+Many older people (and those with dysphagia) do not drink adequate amounts of water, the average adult needs to drink around 1.5-2litres of liquids a day, but may require more depending on levels of physical activity (7).

 Drinking enough fluid can assist in preventing or treating the following ailments:

 - Urinary infections and incontinence

 - Heart disease

 - Diabetes management

 - Skin conditions

 - Kidney stones

 Hydration and Dysphagia